hylang/hy/docs/whyhy.rst

 At run-time, Hy is essentially Python code.
 Thus, while Hy's design owes a lot to `Clojure <https://clojure.org>`_, it is more tightly coupled to Python than Clojure is to Java; a better analogy is `CoffeeScript's
-<https://coffeescript.org>`_ relationship to JavaScript.
+<https://coffeescript.org>`_ relationship with JavaScript.
 Python's built-in
 :ref:`functions <py:built-in-funcs>` and :ref:`data structures
 <py:bltin-types>` are directly available::